4 Smart Building Trends Shaping How We Live In 2022

 Comprised of a sophisticated control system that uses sensors, actuators and microchips to control building operations, smart buildings use IoT technology to enhance occupants’ health, comfort, and efficiency.
 By marrying IoT data with existing building systems and other data sources, a smart building brings new levels of automation, command and control.

-According to the Energy Efficiency Indicator survey, almost half of all organizations in the US are looking to increase their investment in renewable energy, energy efficiency and smart building technology in 2021.
-In light of this, we investigate what is driving this new focus and the key trends shaping how we live amidst a turbulent 2021.
+According to Jupiter Research, the number of smart buildings globally is expected to rise from 45 million in 2022 to 115 million in 2026.
+This equates to a 150% increase in demand for the technology across the business world.
+In light of this, we investigate what is driving this new focus and the key trends shaping how we live amidst a turbulent 2022.

 Why Are Smart Buildings The Future?